Skip to content

 IrisFP: Adversarial-Example-based Model Fingerprinting with Enhanced Uniqueness and Robustness

-Conference: CVPR 2026 arXiv: 2603.24996 Code: None Area: Other Keywords: model fingerprinting, adversarial examples, intellectual property protection, ownership verification, decision boundary
+Keywords: Model fingerprinting, adversarial examples, IP protection, ownership verification, decision boundary

 TL;DR

-This paper proposes IrisFP, a model fingerprinting framework that simultaneously enhances fingerprint uniqueness and robustness through three innovations: placing fingerprints at the intersection of multi-class decision boundaries, constructing composite sample fingerprints, and performing statistically-guided fingerprint selection.
-IrisFP consistently achieves higher AUC than state-of-the-art methods across 5 datasets.
+Ours proposes IrisFP, a model fingerprinting framework that simultaneously enhances uniqueness and robustness through three innovations: placing fingerprints at multi-class decision boundary intersections, constructing composite sample fingerprints, and screening fingerprints based on statistical separability.
+It consistently outperforms SOTA methods in AUC across five datasets.

 Background & Motivation

-Adversarial-example-based model fingerprinting techniques elicit model-specific response behaviors by adding imperceptible perturbations to clean inputs, serving as a mechanism for DNN intellectual property protection and ownership verification.
-Existing methods face a fundamental tension between uniqueness and robustness:
+Adversarial-example-based model fingerprinting techiniques use slight perturbations added to clean inputs to elicit model-specific response behaviors, serving DNN intellectual property protection and ownership verification.
+Existing methods face a fundamental conflict between uniqueness and robustness:

-• Uniqueness: Fingerprints must lie near decision boundaries to capture model-specific behavior, but existing methods target only a single boundary, resulting in insufficient discriminative power.
+• Uniqueness Issue: Fingerprints need to be near decision boundaries to capture model-specific behavior, but existing methods target only a single boundary, leading to insufficient discriminative power.

-• Robustness: Model modification attacks (fine-tuning, pruning, adversarial training, etc.) shift decision boundaries and invalidate fingerprints.
-To improve robustness, prior methods place fingerprints deep within the target class region, which in turn compromises uniqueness.
+• Robustness Issue: Model modification attacks (fine-tuning, pruning, adversarial training, etc.) shift decision boundaries, causing fingerprints to fail.
+To enhance robustness, prior methods place fingerprints deep within target class regions, but this compromises uniqueness.

-Root Cause: Existing methods achieve either weak uniqueness or weak robustness, but not both simultaneously.
+Key Challenge: Existing methods suffer from either weak uniqueness or weak robustness, failing to achieve both.

-The key insight of this paper is that samples located at the intersection of multi-class decision boundaries exhibit a larger predicted margin — i.e., high confidence for the target class while being close to all other class boundaries.
-This simultaneously preserves model sensitivity (uniqueness) and increases predicted margin (robustness), without requiring fingerprints to be embedded deep in the target class region.
+Key Insight: Samples located at the intersections of multi-class decision boundaries possess a larger predicted margin—meaning the target class confidence is high while the distances to all other classes are small.
+This maintains model sensitivity (uniqueness) while increasing the predicted margin (robustness) without requiring fingerprints to be placed in deep regions.

 Method